Best Available Integration of Outlook with SharePoint, Office 365 & Teams

 Clicking on a Favorite folder in the Mail Folders pane you can view the files that are awaiting the completion of their save.

 You can drag and drop to SharePoint Favorite folders to save emails when you are using Outlook Web Access.

 MacroView Message and MacroView DMF also provide convenient right-click access to Microsoft tools for offline operation and synchronization – such as Microsoft One Drive.

 MacroView DMF 365 and MacroView Message 365 provide excellent support for managing documents and emails in One Drive for Business.
 For added convenience, One Drive for Business personal sites are shown separately in the MacroView tree display in Outlook.

 Hybrid DM solutions that utilize both SharePoint Online / One Drive for Business and on Premises SharePoint Servers are increasingly popular with many organizations.
 MacroView DMF and MacroView Message are an excellent way to implement such hybrid DM solutions for use from Outlook.

 The MacroView tree can display one or multiple on Premises SharePoint web applications, as well as SharePoint Online and One Drive for Business areas.

 Drag and drop to move or copy documents & emails between on Premises

 and Online, with metadata preserved as appropriate even for bulk saves.

-Select the Free Evaluation link below or click Contact MacroView for more information about our solutions for Email Management, Document Management or Document Automation and Generation.
+Select the Free Evaluation link below or click Contact MacroView for more information or request a demonstration of our solutions for Email Management, Document Management or Document Automation and Generation.